List of Marvel Comics characters: C: Cannibal

-Cannibal is a character appearing in American comic books published by Marvel Comics.

 Cannibal is a "psychic parasite" of unknown origins who can transfer his essence from one body to another.
 After it ended up in prison while in a male body, Cannibal was approached by Klaw who recruited Cannibal for his upcoming invasion of Wakanda so that they can kill Black Panther.
 In preparation, Cannibal visited a brothel and took control of a prostitute's body.
 While at Klaw's camp, Cannibal met fellow villain recruits Batroc the Leaper, Rhino, and Radioactive Man.
 It was successful in recruiting the Vatican Black Knight to Klaw's side.
 After the airplane that Black Panther was on was shot down by Klaw, Cannibal's host was dying and Cannibal transferred into Ambassador T'Shan's body.

-Cannibal was still in T'Shan's body when Black Panther got engaged to Storm.
-It tried to attend the wedding only to flee when it noticed that Doctor Strange and a Skrull posing as Brother Voodoo were in attendance.

 Cannibal later possessed the body of a Wakandan guard named G'Mal who was friends with Shuri.
-When it found out that the Brother Voodoo he was fighting was a Skrull, Cannibal's host body started to die from the poison as Cannibal still fought the Skrull Brother Voodoo in his mind.
-When the Skrull imposter was found by Ramonda and some Wakandan soldiers, it was beheaded with Cannibal still inside him and placed on a pike for the invading Skrulls to see.
+When it found out that the Brother Voodoo he was fighting was a Skrull, Cannibal's host body started to die from the poison as Cannibal fought the Skrull Brother Voodoo in his mind.
+After the Skrull imposter is uncovered, he is killed with Cannibal still inside him.